adammurdoch/kotlin-tools/base-plugins/README.md

 ## `net.rubygrapefruit.jvm.ui-app`

 Builds a desktop UI application implemented in Kotlin/JVM and that presents a Swing or JavaFX UI.
 Expects that the application uses the JVM module system.

 - Creates a debug (unsigned) macOS application bundle and a release (signed and notarized) application bundle
 - Provides an application icon
 - Use `dist` task to build the debug application bundle and `releaseDist` to build the release application bundle
-- Adds `application { }` block.
+- Adds `application { }` block, see below for the available settings.

 ## `net.rubygrapefruit.plugin`

 A convention plugin for implementing Gradle plugins using Kotlin.

+- Adds dependencies and repository definitions so that a fixed version of Kotlin available (currently 1.7.10).

 ## Common application settings

 - Adds `application { }` block
   - `application.appName` - the base name for the application, used for various default file names.
   - `application.imageDirectory` - the directory to create the distribution image in.
 - Adds a `dist` task to create a distribution image containing the app ready for installation.
   By default, this is created in `build/dist-image`

+## Common JVM application settings

+- Adds `application { }` block
+  - `application.module` - defaults to the application name
+  - `application.mainClass` - must be specified.

 See [`../test-apps`](../test-apps/) for some samples.